BenjiCoder24/functions_and_more/README.md

 # Python Functions and Exception Handling Tutorial

+## how to open the codeing environement

+open:
+<a href="https://colab.research.google.com/drive/1RYQp-m3nOEZCMEF4VeKfzwaTHSQ3Lbme?usp=sharing" target="_blank">Click here to open Google Colab</a>

 ## Introduction to Python Functions

 Functions are the building blocks of readable, maintainable, and reusable code.
 They allow you to execute a block of code multiple times without repeating yourself.